 - If your commute is longer than an hour you might want to consider using a sports drink and/or taking on some additional fuel during the ride.

 - Porridge is an ideal way to start the day.
 You get quality carbohydrates to keep you fuelled through the morning, B vitamins, protein from the milk and calcium.
 You can add some fruit such as blueberries to get an anti-oxidant and vitamin C boost but go easy on the sugar and golden syrup.

 - If you are watching your weight or not riding home, you might want to reduce the serving size of your porridge or maybe substitute for an omelette or similar egg based breakfast.

 Mid morning snack

-Before diving into the fridge, think about the ride you have done and when you are going to be eating dinner.
-If you have ridden hard or long and you won’t be eating dinner within 20 minutes of getting in, use a recovery drink or have some milk and a banana.
-If you have only done a short, under 45 minutes, ride at easy pace, it is probably not necessary and water should tide you over to your main evening meal.
-A piece of chicken, fish or steak weighing about 200g is going to provide ample protein.
-If people want to watch their weight then they would really want to keep pasta or rice accompanying the meat to no more than about a 100g raw weight.
+- Before diving into the fridge, think about the ride you have done and when you are going to be eating dinner.
+If you have ridden hard or long and you won’t be eating dinner within 60 minutes of getting in, use a protein drink or have some milk and a banana.

+- A piece of chicken, fish or steak weighing about 200g is going to provide ample protein or look for a vegetarian or vegan alternative.
+If you’re watching your weight, then you should really keep pasta or rice accompanying the meat to no more than about a 100g raw weight.
 Part of your meal will be side of vegetables or salad.
 Get in your bright coloured vegetables peppers and tomatoes, these are really high in the phyto nutrients and anti-oxidants and boost recovery, health and performance.